organicunity/chalkies.github.io/index.md

 > Chalkboard community - there’s this protest in SF downtown tomorrow.
 We’d love your support, here are all of the logistics and details.
 {:.do}

+# What not to post

-* you must not be racist, sexist, homophobic, transphobic, ageist, etc
+* anything racist, sexist, homophobic, transphobic, ageist, etc
+* anything promoting destructive technologies like bitcoin

 # Monie$